mockery/mockery/docs/mockery/gotchas.rst

    to mock a ``__wakeup()`` method as normal leads to a ``BadMethodCallException`` being thrown.

-2. Classes using non-real methods, i.e. where a method call triggers a ``__call()`` method, will throw an exception that the non-real method does not exist unless you first define at least one expectation (a simple ``shouldReceive()`` call would suffice).
-This is necessary since there is no other way for Mockery to be aware of the method name.

-3. Mockery has two scenarios where real classes are replaced: Instance mocks and alias mocks.
+2. Mockery has two scenarios where real classes are replaced: Instance mocks and alias mocks.
 Both will generate PHP fatal errors if the real class is loaded, usually via a require or include statement.
 Only use these two mock types where autoloading is in place and where classes are not explicitly loaded on a per-file basis using ``require()``, ``require_once()``, etc.

-4. Internal PHP classes are not entirely capable of being fully analysed using ``Reflection``.
+3. Internal PHP classes are not entirely capable of being fully analysed using ``Reflection``.
 For example, ``Reflection`` cannot reveal details of expected parameters to the methods of such internal classes.
 As a result, there will be problems where a method parameter is defined to accept a